-UNICEF has supported the enactment and implementation of these progressive laws through sustained advocacy with the Parliament (Medjlis), and through a series of trainings for advocacy for child’s rights with focus on protection from child exploitation.
-A study conducted by IKEA in 2009 in collaboration with the State Statistics Committee concluded that these laws are adhered to in practice and that the incidence of child labour in the country has decreased.
+UNICEF has supported the enactment and implementation of these progressive laws through sustained advocacy with the Mejlis, as well as through its series of trainings advocating for child rights, with a focus on protection from child exploitation.